Bed Bug Steamers

 Check Ventilation

-Although the term “Dry Steam” is used, no steam is actually dry.
-There is always some amount of water that is used in steam, and as such you should always take precautions to ensure that your room is properly ventilated when you are using the bed bug steamer.
+Although the term Dry Steam is used, no steam is actually dry.
+There is always some amount of water that is used in steam, and as such you should always take precautions to ensure that your room is properly ventilated when you are using the steamer.

-How to Keep Bed Bugs From Recurring
+How to Keep From Recurring

 The Use of Bug-Proof Encasements

-If you should happen to come across signs of bed bugs again, do everything you can to nip the problem in the bud.
+If you should happen to come across signs of these bugs again, do everything you can to nip the problem in the bud.
 The sooner you can attack the problem, the easier it will be, before they breed and repopulate in your premises.

-Be Able to Identify Bed Bugs
+Be Able to Identify Them

 During different stages of their life cycle, they can be different colors.
 Right after they molt, they are a whitish color, and they can also be tan or brown or orange in color as well.